-Table 3: Compliance with Appendix 4 of the 2014 NEMA EIA Regulations (as amended on 7 April 2017)
+Table 4: Compliance with Appendix 4 of the 2014 NEMA EIA Regulations (as amended on 7 April 2017)

 Requirement Description Details of the EAP who prepared the EMPr; and; The expertise of the EAP to prepare an EMPr, including a curriculum vitae.
-This EMPr was prepared by Dale Holder of Cape EAPrac who has more than 16 years' experience as an Environmental Assessment Practitioner.
-The CV of the EAP is attached in appendix I. A detailed description of the aspects of the activity that are covered by the EMPr as identified by the project description. , , , A map at an appropriate scale which superimposes the proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffers The Site Development Plan attached in Appendix A, includes the sensitive features identified by participating specialists and indicates how these have been incorporated.
+This EMPr was prepared by Dale Holder of Cape EAPrac wh has more than 16 years' experience as an Environmenta Assessment Practitioner.
+The CV of the EAP is attached i appendix I. A detailed description of the aspects of the activity that are covered by the EMPr as identified by the project description.
+This EMP covers all aspects of the project as currently Authorised for Grootfontein PV1.
+PV Arrays and Mounting Structures; inverter stations; on-site substation; grid connection16 auxiliary buildings, laydown area; internal electrical reticulation network (underground cabling); internal road / track network; access road; electrified perimeter fencing.
+Battery Energy Storage System A map at an appropriate scale which superimposes the proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffers The Site Development Plan attached in Appendix A, includes the sensitive features identified by participating specialists and indicates how these have been incorporated.
 The "exclusion areas" identified on this SDP as well as all areas outside of the perimeter fencing of the facility are considered as no go areas for construction activities.
-A description of the impact management objectives, including management statements, identifying the impacts and risks that need to be avoided, managed and mitigated as identified through the environmental impact assessment process for all the phases of the development including - Sections 1.3 (vi) Planning and design; (vii) Pre-construction activities; (viii) Construction activities; (ix) Rehabilitation of the environment after construction and where applicable post closure; and (x) Where relevant, operation activities.
+A description of the impact management objectives, including management statements, identifying the impacts and risks that need to be avoided, managed and mitigated as identified through Sections 1.3

-^{• 12} Grid connection components are addressed in a separate EMPr.
+16 Grid connection components are addressed in a separate EMPr.
 This EMPr only includes the on site substation component of the grid connection.